 A technology committee was formed to advise the Board of required equipment to keep the library relevant.
 In 2001, personal computers were added to facilitate access to computer-based data and online data.
 In 2002, computer facilities were upgraded as well as business capabilities for the staff.

 Today the Oklahoma Well Log Library maintains an elevated professional work atmosphere with the highest quality data coverage and service available in the Mid-Continent region.
-The library membership remains stable at over 300.

-Copyright 2014 Oklahoma Well Log Library.
-Hosted by Jackson Technical.
+Copyright 2018 Oklahoma Well Log Library.